HT nature hivernal A 1985

 Archives

-In April 2024, the Foundation produces a major retrospective at the Fondazione Giorgio Cini on the island of San Giorgio Maggiore from April 20 to June 30, 2024, to coincide with the 60th Venice Biennale.
-Curated by Matthieu Poirier and in partnership with the Fondazione Cini, this will be the most important exhibition devoted to the master of gestural abstraction in recent years, whose sublime, dynamic work bridges the gap between the painting of Hans Hartung, Mark Rothko and Helen Frankenthaler.
-The purpose of the exhibition, and of the monograph to be published by Gallimard, is to gain better understanding of CHU’s work, to put it into perspective in order to identify the singularity of his abstraction, to consider its essential aesthetic data, and to take the measure of his contribution to the revival of painting in the age of color-field abstraction.
+In 2024, the Foundation produced an ambitious retrospective at the Fondazione Giorgio Cini on the island of San Giorgio Maggiore to coincide with the Venice Biennale.
+Curated by Matthieu Poirier and in partnership with the Fondazione Cini, this is the most important exhibition devoted in recent years to the master of gestural abstraction, whose work links the paintings of Hans Hartung, Mark Rothko and Helen Frankenthaler.
+The aim of the exhibition, and of the monograph published in parallel by Gallimard, is to gain a better understanding of the artist’s work, to put it into perspective in order to identify the singularity of his abstraction, and to take the measure of his contribution to the revival of painting in the age of color-field abstraction.

-l’art en plus assists the CHU Teh-Chu Foundation with its communications strategy and media relations campaign in France and abroad, as well with public relations, developing visibility and promoting the exhibition, a highlight of the 60th Venice Biennale of Contemporary Art.
+l’art en plus assisted the CHU Teh-Chun Foundation with its communication strategy and media relations campaign in France and abroad, as well as public relations, visibility development and outreach for the exhibition, a highlight of the 60th Venice Biennale of Contemporary Art.